primodiumxyz/tub-ios/apps/server/README.md

 To set up the project for development:

+1. If Redis is not installed, make sure that `NODE_ENV` is set to `local` for Redis to be installed in the `pnpm prepare` step.

-1. Install dependencies:
+2. Install dependencies:

    ```
    pnpm install
    ```

-2. This `server` application depends on `redis-server`.
+3. This `server` application depends on `redis-server`.
 In development, this `server` application is typically run via `pnpm run dev` or `pnpm run dev:fullstack` in the parent repository, which also starts a `redis-server`.
 The root `package.json` runs `pnpm dev`, which only starts the `nodemon` without Redis.

    To run this application in a standalone environment with Redis, run the following which starts both `redis-server` and the `server` application.